Frequently Asked Questions

 Your supporters are welcome to take photos of your participation in the event.
 Due to safety reasons, we cannot allow cameras or mobile phones to be taken onto the rooftop as you prepare for your descent.
 We recommend that you leave these personal belongings with a trusted friend on the ground.
 In addition, photographers on site will be taking general event photographs throughout.

 In the interests of participant, public and staff safety, the only personal recording devices Zenith Events accepts are GoPro Cameras.
-Only genuine GoPro mounts of Chesty, Vented Helmet Strap, and Head Strap will be accepted.
+All of Zenith Events roping helmets are fitted with a Vented Helmet Strap mount.
+If you choose to use our mount all you will need to bring is your GoPro camera, and case.
+Alternatively, if you wish to bring your own mounts only genuine GoPro mounts of Chesty, and Head Strap will be accepted.
 No other cameras, camera mounts or mounts attached to other parts of your body (such as limbs) will be permitted.
+If supplying your own mount please also bring case and all other connecting clips and screws